 If an operator does not comply with proper plugging upon abandonment of a well, or submit all required records within the time limits, a notice of noncompliance will be served upon the operator.
 The notice will specify what violations need to be addressed.
 The operator has 45 days to comply.
 If they don't comply, then the bond is forfeited to the Department.

-Single Well Bond amounts are determined by the depth of the well.
+Individual or Single Well Bond amounts are determined by the depth of the well.

-The Kentucky Oil & Gas Commission may increase the bond amount for any individual well based on projected costs to plug and reclaim the well site.
+The Kentucky Oil & Gas Commission may increase the surety bond amount for any individual well based on projected costs to plug and reclaim the well site.

-An operator may petition the department to amend the depth and bond amount, and may not drill deeper than stated in the bond unless the petition is approved.
+An operator may petition the department to amend the depth and surety bond amount, and may not drill deeper than stated in the bond unless the petition is approved.

 Blanket Bond Amounts for Qualified Well Operators:

 Deep Well Blanket (for wells permitted after June 24, 2015)

 Coal-bed Methane (CBM) Regulations require surety bonds for the production of methane gas from coal seams.

 Application fee $300 for each well to be drilled, deepened, or reopened for any purpose relating to the production, repressuring, or storage of oil or gas, and for each water supply well, observation well, and geological or structure test hole.